TCDev69/Discord-Rat/README.md

 This rat work only on windows

-First of explicate every single rat command: DON'T USE THIS FOR MAKE ANY BULLSHIT, I DO NOT TAKE ANY RESPONSIBILITY IN THE WAY YOU USE IT.
+First of explicate every single rat command: DON'T USE THIS FOR MAKE ANY BULLSHIT, I DO NOT TAKE ANY RESPONSIBILITY IN THE WAY YOU WILL   USE IT.

 modify the line 1 and 2 with your bot token and webhook url